 Spike hoped to follow this up with Q10 however the BBC feared Spike was becoming increasingly self-indulgent.
 The BBC not only rejected that title but appointed new writers to work with Spike to inject some new ideas into the series.
 Spike tried to persuade the BBC to approve the title Cute Hen to no avail; the series was broadcast as There's a Lot of It About in 1982.
 As it was not entirely conceived by Spike and has a different title and tone, this is not usually considered to be part of Q.

-Terence 'Spike' Milligan is a Britishish/Irishish3 musician, actor and author, including but not only for children, as well as campaigner.
+Terence 'Spike' Milligan was a Britishish/Irishish3 musician, actor and author, including but not only for children, as well as campaigner.
 He was born in India in 1918 to parents born in Ireland when it was still part of Britain and during the Second World War enlisted in the Royal Artillery.
 During the war he survived an explosion which left him shell shocked and manic-depressive; this and the pressure he put himself under writing The Goon Show was responsible for the several mental breakdowns he endured throughout the rest of his life.
 He dedicated much of his life to campaigning for mental illness awareness, as well as the ethical treatment of animals and against domestic violence.